azat-co/practicalnode/chapter2/chapter2.md

 Of course, we can be more vague and tell npm to install the latest version of `express-generator`: `$ npm i –g express-generator@4.15.5`.
 But in this case your results might be inconsistent with the book&#39;s examples.

-The results of running the aforementioned command:
+Here are the results of running the aforementioned command:

 ```
 /usr/local/bin/express -> /usr/local/lib/node_modules/express-generator/bin/express-cli.js